My ten year storytelling anniversary

 I’ve served as the substitute minister at Unitarian Universalist Churches.

-Taught storytelling on a Mohawk reservation of Canada.
+Taught storytelling on a Mohawk reservation in Canada.

-Chatted with Dr. Ruth prior to a TEDx Talk.
+I chatted with Dr. Ruth before a TEDx Talk.
 Performed privately for David Blaine.
 Shared a green room with Samantha Bee.
 Chatted with Jesse Eisenberg.
 Shared a stage with some of my storytelling heroes.

-I’ve taught storytelling to a room of 500 prosecutors and the attorney general of Indiana.
+I’ve taught storytelling to a room of 500 prosecutors and Indiana’s attorney general.

-Elysha says the craziest thing of all the things that storytelling has brought me is the work I do at Kripalu Center for Yoga and Health.
+Elysha says the craziest thing storytelling has brought me is my work at the Kripalu Center for Yoga and Health.

 I don’t exactly fit their vibe, yet I somehow get along quite well there.

-Thanks to storytelling, I’ve been given the chance to write comic books.
-Pen columns for Parents magazine.
-Draft television pilots with show runners and documentarians.
+Thanks to storytelling, I’ve had the chance to write comic books, write columns for Parents magazine, and draft television pilots with showrunners and documentarians.

 I’ve delivered numerous TEDx Talks, inspirational talks, commencement addresses, and more.

-I’ve begun performing stand up comedy.
+I’ve begun performing stand-up comedy.
 Produced one solo show and am working on another.
-Wrote a book on storytelling that is being used on high school and college campuses around the world.
+Wrote a book on storytelling that is used on high school and college campuses worldwide.

-I’ve watched Elysha become an emcee that other emcees have looked to for advice and counsel.
-I’ve watch Clara tell her first story to an audience in Seattle.
-Watched Charlie fall in love with my storytelling improv games.
+I’ve watched Elysha become an emcee to whom other emcees have looked for advice and counsel.
+I’ve watched Clara tell her first story to an audience in Seattle.
+I’ve watched Charlie fall in love with my storytelling improv games.

-Best of all, I’ve met some of the most amazing people of my life through storytelling.
-Made so many new friends.
+Best of all, through storytelling, I’ve met some of the most amazing people in my life and made so many new friends.

-Tonight, I return to The Moth for my first live StorySLAM since March 3, 2020.
-I’ll be celebrating my ten year storytelling anniversary at The Bell House in Brooklyn, dropping my name into the hat just like I did ten years ago when I had yet to place my feet upon a stage.
+I return to The Moth tonight for my first live StorySLAM since March 3, 2020.
+I’ll be celebrating my tenth storytelling anniversary at The Bell House in Brooklyn, dropping my name into the hat just like I did ten years ago when I had yet to place my feet on a stage.

-Unlike that first night, I’ll be hoping that my name is chosen.
+Unlike that first night, I hope my name is chosen.

-The moment when I took the stage on that very first night and began speaking, all of the nervousness and fear evaporated.
-It has yet to return.
+The moment I took the stage that very first night and began speaking, all of the nervousness and fear evaporated.
+They have yet to return.
 I found a place where I belonged.
 Little did I know that I would also find a place that would change my life.

-It’s hard to believe it’s only been 10 years.
+It’s hard to believe it’s only been ten years.